turris-cz/user-docs/docs/basics/omnia-ng-faq.md

 performance, support more RAM and still would fall into the same price-point ballpark.
 And from the routing perspective, it is more than enough.

+## Why does Omnia NG have soldered in 2.4 GHz Wi-Fi?

+We wanted to provide support for all three bands (2.4GHz, 5GHz and 6GHz);
+there are only so many PCIe lanes, and there is no tri-band tri-concurrent Wi-Fi card.
+In Omnia, we solved it by picking two mPCIe slots for Wi-Fi and depending on whether you needed SSD or LTE, you shuffled the cards around.

+Unfortunately, with moving to M.2, those slots have specific keys, making the shuffling of the cards impossible.
+Luckily, our SoC of choice provided an option to add a 2.4GHz radio that doesn't occupy any PCIe lane.
+And on top of that, the extra costs of this radio were negligible.

+That is why we opted for it.
+Once tri-band tri-concurrent Wi-Fi 8 cards come out, you can disable the 2.4GHz onboard card and you can still replace the Wi-Fi 7 (pricey) card.

 ## My display is broken, it keeps turning off

 There is a screen saver mode enabled by default on the display.
 The display has a